eugenia1984/english/glossary.md

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.

+- **Currently** comes from current meaning happening now.
+Adding -ly turns an adjective into an adverb.
+For example: ``She is currently reading a book`` (She is reading a book now)

 - **Cybersecurity** is about keeping computers and online information safe.
 It stops bad people from stealing or damaging what's on computers and the internet.

 ---